How to Monitor a Topic on Twitter

 Product and growth teams

-These teams monitor topics to stay close to user language, launch response, and adjacent market conversation.
+These teams monitor topics to stay close to user language, buyer-intent posts, launch response, competitor reactions, and adjacent market conversation.

 Why This Question Matters

-Topic monitoring gets more useful when the workflow is easy to repeat and compare
+Topic monitoring gets useful when the workflow is specific enough that people do not ignore it

-Teams searching for how to monitor a topic on Twitter usually want something more stable than manual search tabs.
+Teams searching for how to monitor a topic on Twitter usually want something more stable than manual search tabs and less noisy than a raw alert feed.

 The discussion, sources, and subthemes around a topic shift over time, so the review path needs to be easy to rerun.